Here's a guest article on Sleep from Sol Orwell and the examine team.

 For supplements, there are many options but few effective ones.
 This is mostly because the

-only real reason for a topic to get repeated funding is for it to have huge social importance,
+only real reason for a topic to get repeated funding is for it to have huge social importance, and the only real problem in society with sleep is shift work, jet lag, or insomnia (all of which are problems of sleep latency and treatable with melatonin).

 Following that note, any issue with sleep latency is very well treated with melatonin (a